mordak/Term48/README.md

 You can build and deploy Term48 without using Momentics IDE:

 * Load the proper `bbndk-env` file
-* Set the `BBPASS` environment variable for your device password (or write it to `./bbpass` if on Windows)
+* Copy your debug token to `signing/debugtoken.bar` (or see section below on generating a debug token)
-* Optionally set the `BBIP` environment variable to your device's dev-mode IP address if non-default
+* Populate the `BBIP` and `BBPASS` fields in `signing/bbpass` with your device's dev-mode IP address and device password
 * `make`
 * `make deploy`